 In many situations, the Term Sheet is often a delicate balancing act for the Buyer and Seller, enabling both parties to agree broad terms and ensure a degree of consensus on the deal early in the process.
 Negotiation of the Term Sheet flushes out areas of sensitivity for either side in the understanding of a deal that until now, may be primarily based on high-level discussions between senior executives.

-Term Sheets vary regarding content and level of detail, below are the initial areas I typically look to if asked to help formulate or review a Term Sheet:
+Term Sheets vary regarding content and level of detail, below are the initial areas we typically look to if asked to help formulate or review a Term Sheet:

 - Proposed transaction structure: Will the Buyer purchase shares (100% or otherwise) or the assets of the target business?
 Will 100% of the Purchase Price be paid at Completion or will a portion be deferred?
 Which target entities will or will not be acquired and what is the high level expected treatment of any non-core businesses that will not be acquired by the Buyer?